salesforce/lwc/docs/restrictions.md

  # Lightning Web Components Restrictions

-This document describes a series of restrictions, and limitations of Lightning Web Components Elements, and why they are in place.
-This is mostly intended for authors of LWC components.
+This document describes a series of restrictions, and limitations of Lightning web component elements, and why they are in place.
+This is mostly intended for authors of Lightning web components.

 ## Components Restrictions